 *Library Catalog/System Upgrade: If you experience problems when searching the catalog or using your Library card to sign in to your account, check out items, place holds, or access our digital services, please continue trying.
 You may also call or email the Library for further assistance.

-York County Library cards are free to all York County residents, property owners, and workers.
+York County Library cards are free to all York County residents, property owners, workers, and students of higher education.
 Fees apply to non-residents.
 Cards are valid at all York County Library locations and SCLENDS libraries to borrow materials, place holds, and access online resources.

 Library cards for youth ages 17 and under require a completed paper application, signed by a parent or legal guardian.

 School picture ID

 Picture ID with current address